What Are The Different Types Of Lions?

 In general the lion has a long and powerful body which contrasts with its relatively short legs, head and neck.

-Only the tiger is bigger in the cat family.
+Only the tiger is bigger than the lion in the world of the cat family.

 Male and female lions are dissimilar in appearance, with the male having its distinctive full mane.